evelew/codeinthedark-vue-editor/README.md

 # Code in the dark editor in Vue

-In this project you will find the [code in the dark editor](https://github.com/codeinthedark/editor) write with Vue 3.
+In this project, you will find the [code in the dark editor](https://github.com/codeinthedark/editor) written with Vue 3.

 ## How to use